immunefi-team/Bounty_Boosts/DeGate/25927 - [SC - Insight] MultiSig Owners can set malicious implementatio....md

 # MultiSig Owners can set malicious implementation contract

-Submitted on Mon Nov 20 2023 23:25:48 GMT-0400 (Atlantic Standard Time) by @Shogoki for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 05:25:48 UTC by @Shogoki for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25927